 - Reduce the static electricity in your home.

-- Foster a proper environment for indoor plants to thrive.
+- Promote an ideal environment for indoor plants to thrive.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.

 There’s no reason to have to deal with any of the side effects of dry air in the winter.
-We’ll help show you how easy it is, so why wait?
-Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-For more information on how a humidifier can positively impact your Houston home, give Air Current AC & Heat a call at 713-322-4318 to learn more.
+It’s not as difficult as you might think, so why not get started right away?
+Adding a humidifier to your home can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+If you want to know more about adding a humidifier to your Houston home, give Air Current AC & Heat a call at 713-322-4318 to learn more.